 - Tree goo/sap

 All of these substances have natural acids that quickly draw out the moisture from the plastics.
 Don’t leave it on your vehicle for too long, unless you enjoy spending your Saturday afternoons struggling to remove unwanted stains from your Jeeps Fenders.

 Cleaning your Jeep Fenders

-Always, follow the manufactures guidelines by not using harmful chemicals to wash your Jeep.
-Only use warm water and a mild soap.
-Most chemicals make the trim shine and look black, however you’ll notice you’ll become dependent on those expensive chemicals to keep it looking nice as the natural color has been stripped away.
+Always, follow the manufacture’s guidelines by not using harmful chemicals to wash your Jeep.
+Only use warm water and mild soap.
+Most chemicals make the trim shine and look black, however, you’ll notice you’ll become dependent on those expensive chemicals to keep it looking nice as the natural color has been stripped away.